BarbriSFCourseDetails

 Description

-Pre-planning for immigration to the U.S. is essential to mitigate the U.S. tax bite and facilitate entry into the country.
-Foreign companies with permanent establishments (PEs) are subject to U.S. taxation.
-Activities from a fixed place of business in the country constitute a PE, while a subsidiary might avoid this classification.
-Businesses relocating employees from their home country need to consider the tax implications of the move to avoid potential double taxation of income and social security taxes on wages paid abroad.
-Companies acquiring foreign nationals through M&A transactions may want to ensure they are a successor-in-interest to preserve visa status for these employees.
+In an increasingly globalized world, businesses and individuals are frequently engaged across jurisdictions.
+Pre-planning for immigration to the U.S. is essential to mitigate the U.S. tax bite and to minimize issues in the employment of foreign persons inside the U.S. Indeed, businesses relocating employees from their home country need to consider the tax implications of the move to avoid potential double taxation of income and social security taxes on wages paid abroad.

 Outline